brutusin/wava/README.md

 - Then by group id (incremental).
 In case of same priority, jobs of the oldest group go first.
 - Finally, by job id (incremental).
 For jobs inside the same group, FIFO ordering.

+### Niceness
+The scheduler sets the niceness of process tree of the running jobs according to their global ordering, and the working niceness range (set in the configution)

 ## Events

 ## Support bugs and requests